 Are you good at picking those service providers and contractors?
 And the only way to do that is to try and to learn and get exposure to what that process is like.

-As we sort of wrap up here, I want to share with everyone today that if you would like to learn more about a virtual receptionist website, chat to support your delegation and your outsourcing, and your growth, we would love to give you a free 14 call, 20 chat trial.
+As we sort of wrap up here, I want to share with everyone today that if you would like to learn more about a virtual receptionist website, chat to support your delegation and your outsourcing, and your growth, we would love to get you started risk-free.